xemul/cylang/README.md

 means find list "a", then get what b refers to (should be a number) then get the b-th element.

-To declare a new symbol there's a ! command, find its description below.
+To declare a new symbol there's a `!` command, find its description below.

-### Commands
+## Command tokens

 As was said above, commands may need more subsequent tokens to be evaluated.
 Here's how.

-* Declaring a symbol
+### Declaring a symbol

 Token `!` makes a new symbol.
 It takes a symbol token, and dereferences it all excluding the traling component.
-Then it takes another token, checks that the evaluated symbol part referes to a map and creates a new element in the map.
+The result should be a map.
+Then it evaluates the next token and creates a new element in the map referenced by the 1st token with the key being the trailing component of it and the value being the 2nd token.

-All the symbols live in a root map, so if the symbol name doesn't have any dots in it the new entry is created in this root map thus resulting in somehwat that looks like a global variable.
-For example
+The question is -- if all the symbols are created in some map, where would a symbol without dots be created.
+The ansewer is -- there's an implicit root map, so if the symbol name doesn't have any dots in it the new entry is created in this root map thus resulting in somehwat that looks like a global variable.

-    ! x 1

-makes a variable named x being a number 1.
+For example the `! x 1` makes a variable named "x" being a number 1.
+Respectively

     ! x [ ]
     ! x.a "string"

 makes a new empty map named "x", then makes an entry with the key "a" in it being a string with the value "string".

-Since all symbols live in a root map, it's possible to change this map into some other one.
+Since all symbols start from the root map, it's possible to change this map into some other map.
 This is done with the `:` command.
-It evaluates a map token after it and sets it as root one.
-All the service variables mentioned above remain accessible and the `_:` can be used to return back to the original namespace.
+It evaluates the next map token and sets it as the root one.
+All the service variables mentioned above remain accessible in any map, the `_:` can be used to return back to the original namespace.

-* Arythmetics
+### Arythmetics

 Tokens: `+ - / * %`.
 Evaluate two more tokens.

-If the next tokens are numbers they are added, substracted, etc. Otherwise some magic comes up.
+If the next tokens are numbers they are added, substracted, etc. The result is the number as well.
+Otherwise some magic comes up.

  \+ on two strings concatenates those and results in a new string